devilzhoukan/leetcode/Amazon-Prison Cells After N Days-py.md

         return cells
 ```

+Trick here: length of cycle is state[c] - N

 Time Complexity: O(2^N), where NN is the number of cells in the prison.
 Space Complexity: O(2^N * N).